 Signal Name Pin # Baseboard Direction Signal Description Note: Some BMC vendors use the RBT_TXD[0:1] pins as hardware configuration straps.
-A 4.7 k $\Omega$ to 10 k $\Omega$ pull up/pull down resistor is permitted between the BMC and the RBT isolator for this purpose.
-The resulting network will not violate the NC-SI V IHMIN of 2.0V.
+A 4.7 k Ω to 10 k Ω pull up/pull down resistor is permitted between the BMC and the RBT isolator for this purpose.
+The resulting network will not violate the NC-SI V {IHMIN} of 2.0V.
 For OCP NIC 3.0 cards, this pin shall be connected between the card gold fingers and the RBT_TXD[0:1] pins on the endpoint silicon.
 This pin shall be left as a no connect if NC-SI over RBT is not supported.
 RBT_ARB_OUT OCP_A5 Output NC-SI hardware arbitration output.
 If the baseboard supports multiple OCP NIC 3.0 cards connected to the same RBT interface, it shall implement logic that connects the RBT_ARB_OUT pin of the first populated OCP NIC 3.0 card to its RBT_ARB_IN pin if it is the only card present or to the RBT_ARB_IN pin of the next populated card and so on sequentially for all cards on the specified RBT bus to ensure the arbitration ring is complete.
 This logic shall bypass slots that are not populated, powered off, or in ID mode.
-A two OCP NIC 3.0 card example using an analog mux is shown in Figure 94.
-If the baseboard does not support NC-SI over RBT or implements only one OCP NIC 3.0 interface, this signal shall be directly connected to the RBT_ARB_IN pin to complete the hardware arbitration ring on the For OCP NIC 3.0 card.
+A two OCP NIC 3.0 card example using an analog mux is shown in Figure 95 Figure 86. implements only one OCP NIC 3.0 interface, this signal shall be directly connected to the RBT_ARB_IN pin to complete the hardware arbitration ring on the OCP NIC 3.0 card.
 For OCP NIC 3.0 cards that support hardware arbitration, this pin shall be connected between the card gold finger and the RBT_ARB_IN pin on the endpoint silicon.
-If the card implements two controllers, both must be connected internally to complete the ring, see Figure 94.
+If the card implements two controllers, both must be connected internally to complete the ring, see Figure 95Figure 86.
 If hardware arbitration is not supported, then this pin shall be directly connected to the card edge RBT_ARB_IN pin.
 This allows the hardware arbitration signals to pass through in a multi-Primary Connector baseboard.
 RBT_ARB_IN OCP_A4 Input NC-SI hardware arbitration input.
-If the baseboard supports multiple OCP NIC 3.0 cards connected to the same RBT interface, it shall implement logic that connects the RBT_ARB_IN pin
+If the baseboard supports multiple OCP NIC 3.0 cards connected to the same RBT interface, it shall